airbrake/airbrake/README_FOR_HEROKU_ADDON.md

 ----------------------------
 To use Airbrake on Heroku, install the Airbrake add-on:

-    $ heroku addons:add airbrake:basic # This adds the the basic plan.
+    $ heroku addons:add airbrake:developer # This adds the the basic plan.
                                            # If you'd like another plan, specify that instead.
+                                           # Check https://addons.heroku.com/airbrake for a full list of plans.

 2. Including the Airbrake notifier in your application
 --------------------------------------------------